-The transverse flux (TF) machine, which is quite similar to the claw pole alternator, has two important advantages, larger power density than the conventional machines and a modular construction [1,2,3].
-The TF machine has a complicated structure and a large leakage flux due to its homopolar armature pattern, which leads to a low power factor.
-Since the TF machine modularity is an advantage that does not occur in the case of conventional machines, a TF generator would be a very good solution for micro and mini stand alone electric power plants if its construction would be less complicated and consequently will cost less.
+The transverse flux (TF) machine, which is similar to the claw pole alternator, has two important advantages, larger power density as compared to conventional machines, and a modular construction [1, 2, 3].
+The TF machine has a complicated structure and large leakages due to its homopolar armature pattern, leading to a low power factor.
+Since the TF machine modularity is an advantage that does not occur in the case of conventional machines, a TF generator would be a very good solution for micro and mini stand alone electric power plants, if its construction would be less complicated, and consequently, the costs would be lower.

-In this paper, the construction and the design procedure of a permanent magnet (PM) excited TF generator (PMTFG), of a simple construction, is presented.
+In this paper, the construction and the design procedure of a permanent magnet (PM) excited TF generator (PMTFG) of a simple structure, is presented.

 An algorithm for the sizing-designing procedure is developed in the paper, and a simplified model to calculate the machine heating is proposed.
-A three dimensions finite element method (3D-FEM) analysis is performed to calculate the main machine characteristics, as magnetizing and leakage fluxes and electromagnetic torques.
+Three-dimension finite element method (3D-FEM) analysis is carried on to calculate the main machine characteristics, as magnetizing and leakage fluxes and electromagnetic torques.